Nano-Core/Nano.Templates/Web/README.md

 # Nano Template Web
-This template configures a web-api application.
+This template is a web-api application.

 ***